-(PCR) test for SARS-CoV-2 before completing the respective 2- or 3-dose schedule under study.
+(PCR) test for SARS-CoV-2 before completing the respective 2- or 3-dose schedule under study (for the purpose of objective #5, being vaccinated will not be an eligibility criterion).

 Variables: The outcomes of interest will be positive PCR test for covid-19 (primary outcome), covid-19 hospitalization (any and at an intensive care unit [ICU]) and covid-19 mortality.